htim327/NonHermitianDriving/docs/source/LocalizationByEntanglement.rst

    jprobsa = zeros(1,Lj,N);
    jprobsb = zeros(1,Lj,N);
    aph = 0;
-   % Generate the matrices that store the operator that entangle the AFAI with
+   % Generate the matrices that store the operators that entangle the AFAI with
    % an external particle depending on whether a particle occupies a specific
    % site or not
    measmats = zeros(2^(ntimes*nqubits+1),2^(ntimes*nqubits+1),2*Li*Lj);